MrLukeSmith/zizim-oop/readme.md

 Any clicks (visits) to a Zizim URL are logged in order to provide usage statistics.
 As of yet, this feature is only accessible through the API.

+## URL Statistics / Tracking

+I've added a very crude tracking view, primarily for my own benefit (thus the lack of visual niceties).
+Appending a dollar sign the end of the shortened URL will present you with the number of clicks and the time of the last click.
+E.g. http://ziz.im/url$

+I will tidy this up, at some point.
+I need to spend some time working on the UI, this is just a temporary implementation.
+The "pretty" version will feature more useful information, presented in an aesthetically pleasing way.
+Making use of the few pieces of information which are collected to paint a digital picture, so to speak.

 ## The API

 This iteration of Zizim encompasses a basic REST API, allowing the generation of shortened URL's by remote services and applications.
 It's not currently public, but I hope to do this in the near future.
 The structure of the API is already present in the code, I just need to integrate user registration to allow people to obtain the API tokens required to interact with it.

+Note: The public API will most likely be released in June 2014.